aergoio/guide/source/using-raft-consensus/membership.rst

 - Check if the new node recognized the raft leader node

-	If ConsensusInfo.Status.Leader is set to one of the node names, the leader node is found.
+  If the leader node is recognized, ConsensusInfo.Status.Leader is set to one of the node names.

     .. code-block:: shell